Mixture Matrix-valued Autoregressive Model: Introduction

 \section{Introduction}

-Recent technological advances facilitate the collection of time series data with complex structures, for instance, matrix-valued time series data from various fields, including economics, finance and dynamic graphs.
+Recent technological advances facilitate the collection of time series data with complex structures, for instance, matrix-valued time series data from various fields, including economics, finance, political science, and social science.
 In economics, important national economic indices are reported regularly over time, naturally forming a sequence of matrices cross classified by country and index.
-In finance, matrix-valued time series data is commonly encountered when dealing with monthly portfolio returns.
+In finance, matrix-valued time series data are commonly encountered when dealing with monthly portfolio returns.
 These returns can be represented as a sequence of matrices, where stocks are grouped into portfolios based on their market capital levels and book-to-equity ratio.
-Dynamic graphs are a common tool in political science, social science, and other related fields, where a matrix can represent the graph or network at each time point.
-Additionally, matrices can also represent 2D images, and a sequence of images can form a matrix time series.
+Other financial applications include bond yields at different maturities and in different countries.
+One could also consider different credit ratings, etc. Dynamic graphs are commonly used in political science, social science, and other related fields, where a matrix can represent the graph or network at each time point.
+In addition, matrices can also represent 2D grayscale images, and a sequence of images can form a matrix time series.

 One approach to modeling matrix-valued time series data is to vectorize the matrices and fit a multiple time series model, e.g., the vector autoregressive (VAR) model or some state space model \citep{hannan1970multiple,lutkepohl2005new}.
 However, the vectorization approach suffers from the ``curse of dimensionality" even with moderately large matrices.
-Alternative approaches have been developed to address this issue, for instance, the regularized VAR models \citep{basu2015regularized,nicholson2020high} and the factor VAR models \citep{lam2012factor,pena2019forecasting,fan2020factor}.
+Alternative approaches have been developed to address this issue, for instance, the regularized VAR models \citep{basu2015regularized,nicholson2020high} and the factor models \citep{lam2012factor,pena2019forecasting,fan2020factor}.
 Nonetheless, these methods may not be appropriate for matrix-valued time series data because they ignore the information contained in the matrix structures.